Market Cap: 24h Vol: BTC: BTC Dom:

 • Poorly written smart contracts

-• Liquidity is being removed too quickly if not locked
+• Liquidity removed too quickly when not locked

 And because regulation is still evolving, IDO landscapes can be complex depending on the country or platform.